AfroCubaWeb

 Director, Caribbean Division, Radio Havana

-Eugène Godfried is a community organizer, music producer, and radio journalist.
-For the past twenty-six years he has worked with Caribbean nations to promote ideas and actions regarding popular culture and Caribbean identity.
-He is currently Director of the Caribbean Division of Radio Havana, Cuba and has a show, Caribbean Outlook, on Tuesdays and Thursdays.
+Eugène Godfried was a community organizer, music producer, ethnomusicologist, and radio journalist.
+For the past 30 years, he worked with Caribbean nations to promote ideas and actions regarding popular culture and Caribbean identity.
+He dedicated his life to articulating and interpreting cultures of the Caribbean and to fostering Afro-Caribbean pride.

-Born in the nation of Curacao Dutch Antilles, Mr. Godfried began his education in catholic primary schools of his homeland and took his higher degree in Holland in social services with emphasis on culture and community organizing.
-He speaks seven languages and is intimately familiar with most nations of the Caribbean.
+Born in the nation of Curaçao Dutch Antilles, Mr. Godfried began his education in Catholic primary schools of his homeland and took his higher degree in Holland in social services with an emphasis on culture and community organizing.

-Mr. Godfried served a four year term as president of the farmers’ cooperative of Curacao.
-He has worked with local Caribbean communities as an organizer and with labor unions throughout the region.
-He is directly responsible for organizing the recognition and celebration of the first rebellion of enslaved Africans in Curacao, accomplished in 1795.
+Mr. Godfried served a four year term as president of the farmers’ cooperative of Curaçao, a subject matter he came back to in the last year of his life, when he diligently promoted agrarian reform as the Coordinator of the Plataforma Agrario Nashonal (PAN). .
+He worked with local Caribbean communities as an organizer and with labor unions throughout the region.
+He was directly responsible for organizing the recognition and celebration of the first rebellion in 1795 of enslaved Africans in Curaçao.

-Eugène Godfried is equally a specialist on celebrations of Carnival as expressed in Caribbean and Latin American nations.
+Eugène Godfried was also a specialist on celebrations of Carnival as expressed in Caribbean and Latin American nations.
 He participated in the September 1998 world conference on carnival held in Hartford, Connecticut.
-He is producer and promoter for the Cuban group Conjunto Chappottín y sus Estrellas.
+He was a producer and promoter for the Cuban group Conjunto Chappottín y sus Estrellas.
 The thirteen group members are direct musical and ancestral descendants of AfroCuban musicians responsible for perfecting and popularizing the musical complex known as son.
 Mr. Godfried was responsible for the designation of the group as a National Treasure of the Cuban people.

-Conjunto Chappottín y sus Estrellas are sons, grandsons, and other relatives of musicians who gave notoriety to this popular dance music tradition.
-As producer and promoter of the Conjunto, Eugene Godfried is committed to insuring that audiences of the world understand son as authentic Cuban, cultural creation.
-He has promoted the music complex as well as Conjunto Chappottín y sus Estrellas throughout the Caribbean.
+Conjunto Chappottín y sus Estrellas are sons, grandsons, and other relatives of musicians who made this popular dance music tradition famous.
+As producer and promoter of the Conjunto, Eugene Godfried was committed to insuring that audiences of the world understand Son as authentic Cuban, cultural creation.
+He promoted the music complex as well as Conjunto Chappottín y sus Estrellas throughout the Caribbean.

 Interviewed by AIN, Warmongering and National Security Top Bush Electoral Platform, 9/3/02 "Eugene Godfried, a journalist from Radio Havana Cuba currently in New York City, was interviewed by phone on the impact of the Republican Convention.
 He noted that amidst a setting of panic and terror, the event exalts Bush as the commander-in-chief of a country at war, while playing down social and economic issues closer to the public interest.
 Godfried added that the Bush administration is terrorizing the public as a smokescreen, while ignoring the massive street protests against the war in Iraq and its meddling in the affairs of Caribbean and Latin American and Caribbean countries."